Warning: Late repayments can cause you serious money problems. For help, go to moneyadviceservice.org.uk

 You can now get access to your credit score on demand, whether you log in or download an app – and you can find ways to maximise your score, giving you access to the best deals for all types of financial products.

-Potential lenders and providers of credit cards, car finance, mortgages and loans use your credit score to determine where you are a good person to give credit to.
+Potential lenders and providers of credit cards, car finance, mortgages and loans use your credit score to determine where you are a good person to give credit to, and whether you'll be able to repay the credit.

-The higher the number of your credit score, the better, and the scores will vary depending on the credit reference agency e.g
+The higher the number of your credit score, the better, and the scores will vary depending on the credit reference agency.
+For example:

 Having a high credit score can mean you get better interest rates on loans and other forms of credit, as it's usually a good indicator that you manage your money well.